vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 a pure spot a golden vessel full of ghee on which a pair of new garments is put; jāgara with music and song; take the vessel to a Viṣṇu temple in the morning; bathe Viṣṇu image with milk &c., worship the image, offer the vessel and utter 'may Viṣṇu be pleased', offer substantial naive dya, return home and gratify the ācārya; sumptuous dinner to ācārya, the blind and poor; KKV 390-91, HV II.
 381-82

-(from Narasimhapurāṇa).
+(from Narasiṁhapurāṇa).
 Padodakasnāna- fast on Uttarāṣāḍhā-nakṣatra, bathe the feet of

 the image of Hari on Sravaṇa-nakṣatra and prepare four jars of gold, silver, copper or clay; similarly bathe the feet of the images of Saṅkarṣaṇa, Pradyumna and Aniruddha; repeat mantras over the four jars filled with water from a well, a spring, a tank, a river and bathe with it; removes ill-luck, all obstacles, diseases and gives fame and progeny;